Team

 PILOT COOPERATION

-Walter Holzmüller is a professional pilot, flight instructor and technician for ultralight aircraft and paragliders.
-He has successfully participated in numerous competitions in his career.
-In 2009 he was world champion and in 2012 vice world champion in the category paramotor trike two-seater.
-Walter has been working for the company as a pilot and as a technician since 2007.
-He has adapted and continuously optimised the two aircraft used for the specific requirements.
-Due to his extensive professional experience, he contributes significantly to the optimisation of the human-led migration and thus to the success of the reintroduction project.
+Walter Holzmüller is a professional pilot, flight instructor, and technician for ultralight aircraft and paragliders.
+Throughout his career, he has successfully participated in numerous competitions; in 2009, he became World Champion, and in 2012, Vice World Champion in the dual-seat powered paraglider trike category.Since 2007, he has been working for the company as a technician and, between 2007 and 2023, additionally served as a pilot.
+The two aircraft he uses have been specifically adapted by him to meet particular requirements and have been continuously further developed.Thanks to his extensive professional experience, he makes a significant contribution to the optimization of human-led migration and, consequently, to the success of the reintroduction project.